 Dogs are welcome at Watergate Bay all year round.
 There’s no seasonal ban on our two-mile stretch of beach – it’s a permanent sandy playground studded with rock pools.
-Your canine companions can join you in The Beach Hut and the Living Space, too, for some post ruff and tumble refreshment.
+Your canine companions can join you on your family holiday in Cornwall at The Beach Hut and the Living Space, too, for some post ruff and tumble refreshment.
 In a selection of rooms pampered pooches can even stay overnight, making early morning walkies a doddle.

 Next door to Watergate Bay, with plenty of sand even at high tide.
 Relatively quiet compared with other beaches on the north coast.
 Local shops good for a gander, fish and chips, bucket and spade and a ball.

 Two miles from St Ives on the west coast.
 Huge beach, stretching a mile out to sea at low tide.
 Rover is free to roam, though he must be kept on a lead when on the footpaths.

 Off the beaten track, half way between Penzance and Porthleven.
 Small coves of sand and shingle but no beach at high tide.
 Park at the top and keep exuberant dogs on leads down the coast path.
 Romantic spot, famous for being home to a family of smugglers in the 18th century.

 One for the energetic.
 Access is a mile-long walk with a steep cliff descent, but footpaths are well marked and the beach is worth the trek.
 Good views of Pencarrow Head.
 East of Fowey and south-facing, it’s a suntrap.

 Mother Ivey’s is a sheltered bay near Padstow.
 Pretty like its name, thanks to zero facilities and no parking the sandy beach is always quiet.
 Park at Harlyn Bay and walk 20 minutes west along the coast path.
 Or just stop at Harlyn, where life guards are in attendance during the summer.
 Good spot for families.